ivoyager/ivoyager-changelogs/README.md

 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
 All functions work on the Main thread if external project sets Global.enable_threads = false.
 Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 (Note: progress bar does not progress in most cases if enable_threads = false.
 I removed it in the Web Planetarium.)
 * Many new "something_requested" signals in [Global](https://github.com/ivoyager/ivoyager/blob/master/singletons/global.gd).
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).
 * Expanded API in the [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) class.
-* Greatly expanded data display for Sun, planets and moons, with closeable sections "Orbital Characteristics", "Physical Characteristics", "Atmosphere" (following Wikipedia format).
+* Greatly expanded data display for Sun, planets and moons, with closeable sections "Orbital Characteristics", "Physical Characteristics" and "Atmosphere" (following Wikipedia format).
+Data to display can be modified by external project.
 This involved a rebuild of SelectionData widget and more content in the data tables.

 ## Changes
 * External project can set root node of the simulation by setting ProjectBuilder property "universe".